Top 10 Gifts in my 2022 Holiday Gift Guide

 With that in mind, let’s not forget how tough a year it’s been for rescues and charities!
 Very few opportunities for fundraising have drastically cut not-for-profit agencies funding across the board.

 Below are links to a handful of local animal related charities, that I’ve worked with or know people who have, in the event that you are looking for a way to give back and honour your four-legged companions.
-But today I’m going to highlight Angel’s Rest.
+But today I’m going to highlight Angel’s Rest Sanctuary in Niagara on the Lake.

 Angel’s Rest Rescue and Sanctuary